bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **Keeping your code clean**

 *I settled down in my sit, cranking the solution with my team members.
-“We must win this” I said, burying myself deep…*codeburst.io<a href="https://codeburst.io/keeping-your-code-clean-d30bcffd1a10" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+"We must win this” I said, burying myself deep…*codeburst.io<a href="https://codeburst.io/keeping-your-code-clean-d30bcffd1a10" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Best Practices for Using Modern JavaScript Syntax - SitePoint**